DougTrajano/ToChiquinho/docs/dataset/annotation.en.md

 # Annotation

-This section describes the [**data annotation process**]{Data annotation is the categorization and labeling of data for AI applications,.} and the respective [guidelines](#annotators-guidelines) for the dataset.
+This section describes the [**data annotation process**]{Data annotation is the categorization and labeling of data for AI applications,.} and the [annotators guidelines](#annotators-guidelines) for the dataset.

 ## Annotation Process

 We use [qualified annotators](#who-are-qualified-annotators) to annotate the dataset.
 The annotators are trained by the authors of the dataset.

-Each sentence is tagged by at least three qualified annotators.

 ### Annotation Agreement

-Pending
+Each comment is tagged by two juddges, if they disagree, a third judge will be asked to decide the annotation.

 ## Who are qualified annotators?